 The Supreme Court has analyzed the sorts of guarantor payments that are deductible as bad debts.
 See Putnam v.
 Comm’r,352 U.S. 82 (1956).
 There, the taxpayer made a payment to a creditor in discharge of the taxpayer’s obligation as guarantor of corporate notes of a debtor.
 Id. at 83.
 The Court reasoned that a performed guarantee to pay a debtor’s loan was a bad-debt deduction because upon paying the guarantee, the guarantor “step[ped] into the creditor’s shoes.”
 Id. at 85.
 When the guarantor was then unable to “recover from the debtor” the guaranteed and paid amount, the performed guarantee was functionally “a loss from the worthlessness of a debt.”
 Id.
 The taxpayer’s ability to claim the bad-debt deduction as a guarantor was the result of the existence of an underlying debt.

 Thus, the appeals court concluded that payments made to subsidiaries do not trigger bad debt losses for tax purposes.
-If BJ had paid a third party on behalf of its subsidiary pursuant to a guarantee, it could have produced a bad debt for tax purposes.
+If BJ had paid a third party on behalf of its subsidiary pursuant to a guarantee, it could have triggered a bad debt deduction for tax purposes.